Saturday, December 22, 2018

 Back

 The lens on the Brownie Hawkeye is a simple f/15 uncoated glass meniscus lens.
-The shutter is a single speed (about 1/50 second) rotary shutter with instantaneous or long exposure settings.
+The lens is focused at about 18 ft.
+The shutter is a single speed (about 1/25 second) rotary shutter with instantaneous or long exposure settings.
 The viewfinder is a waist level brilliant finder.
-The camera body was designed by Arthur H. Crapsey, Jr. Eastman Kodak Company made these cameras by the million and they are not hard to find.
+The camera body was designed by Arthur H. Crapsey, Jr. (1919-1998).
+Eastman Kodak Company made these cameras by the million and they are not hard to find.
 Their simple construction makes them easy to clean up.
 They supposedly are popular among hipsters.
 Kodak 620 film was discontinued in 1995, but you can re-spool current 120 size film onto 620 spools.
 It also is sometimes possible to squeeze a 120 film into the supply holder and use a 620 spool in the take-up holder.
 This camera has some re-spooled 120 loaded.
 The number 1 is visible through the little red window on the back of the camera.
 It is a good idea to cover the window with a piece of black tape if the camera is going to be used outside.
-Daylight coming through the red window can expose modern film, which is more sensitive to red light than the films available for the Hawkeye when it was new.
+Daylight coming through the red window can expose modern film, which is more sensitive to red light than the Verichrome black and white film available for the Hawkeye when it was new.

 Before he went to work for Kodak, Arthur H. Crapsey, Jr. was a B-17 bomber pilot in the European Theater of Operations.
 He was wounded in action over Germany in 1943, losing a leg to his wounds.